v-chat-sdk/vchat-v2-docs/docs/backend/apis.md

 ## Postman apis

 - clone our postman collection from [here](https://documenter.getpostman.com/view/24524392/2s93Jox6Dq)
-- all parameters all described there
+- all parameters all described there postman it self documents inside `v_chat_sdk_v2` collection
+- there are global environment in postman you need to update the `baseUrl` to if development to `localhost:3001/api/v2` update the `3001` to your port
+- if production put the real server ip contact with the port and `/api/v2`
+- usually you don't do anything with postman but for make sure the apis works correctly you need to test at lest one endpoint

 ## some important notes

 1. `identifier` it can be string only if number then call.toString() To establish a link communication between your system and v_chat, we use an intermediate called an identifier.
-This identifier must be unique in your system, and we recommend using the user ID in your database system as the identifier.
+This identifier must be unique in your system, and we recommend using the user `ID` in your database system as the identifier.

 - For example, when a user clicks on another user's name in v_chat, the default action is to open that user's page.